 Have an Exit Strategy

-And renting out a room in your Bloomfield HIlls house also means having an exit strategy because no matter how thoroughly you vet a potential tenant, she just may not work out.
+And renting out a room in your Metro Detroit Michigan house also means having an exit strategy because no matter how thoroughly you vet a potential tenant, she just may not work out.
 An important part of your exit strategy will be collecting the last month’s rent and deposit upfront.
 Many apartment complexes do this because it provides some financial leverage if things go wrong or if the tenant simply skips out in the middle of the night.

-But if everything does go right (and it likely will if you screen tenants and have a good agreement), you may wonder why it took you so long to decide on renting out a room in your Bloomfield HIlls house.
+But if everything does go right (and it likely will if you screen tenants and have a good agreement), you may wonder why it took you so long to decide on renting out a room in your Metro Detroit Michigan house.
 Your local real estate agent can be a great asset when marketing your rental room.
 Your agent can help you target the kind of tenants you want.